 Because of its similarity to other lung diseases and because symptoms range from patient to patient, LAM can often be difficult to diagnose.
-There are a number of tests a physician can run to confirm or rule out the existence of LAM, evaluate the spread of the disease or determine the extent of lung damage.
+A physician can run a number of tests to confirm or rule out the existence of LAM, to evaluate the extent of lung damage and other organ involvement.

-VEGF-D Blood Test – Diagnostic blood test used in conjunction with a HRCT to distinguish LAM from other cystic lung diseases.
-In some cases, an elevated VEGF-D level can replace a biopsy to confirm diagnosis.
-This test may also be used on women with tuberous sclerosis to screen for LAM.
+- Serum VEGF-D > 800 pg/mL.
+VEGF-D is a diagnostic blood test used in conjunction with a HRCT to distinguish LAM from other cystic lung diseases; this test may also be used on women with tuberous sclerosis to screen for LAM

-- Transbronchial Biopsy – A long, narrow and flexible lighted tube (bronchoscope) is passed down the windpipe (trachea) and into the lungs.
+A long, narrow, and flexible lighted tube (bronchoscope) is passed down the windpipe (trachea) and into the lungs.
 Pieces of lung tissue are obtained using tiny forceps.
 This procedure is usually done in a hospital under local anesthesia or can sometimes be done as an outpatient procedure.
 However, the amount of tissue obtained through this procedure may not be enough for a definitive LAM diagnosis.

-Chest X-Ray – A picture is taken of the heart, lungs and surrounding tissue which is usually used to show a collapsed lung or fluid build-up in the chest cavity.
-However, in LAM chest x-rays can be normal and should not be used as the sole means of making the diagnosis.
+A picture is taken of the heart, lungs and surrounding tissue which is usually used to show a collapsed lung or fluid build-up in the chest cavity.
+However, in LAM chest x-rays can be normal and is not used as the sole means of making the diagnosis.

 This content was created for general informational purposes only.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.